Suvink/docs-choreo-dev/en/docs/tutorials/secure-an-api-with-role-based-access-control.md

 - **Human Resource Manager (HR Manager)**: Can perform all operations (list users, list a user, create users, and delete a user).
 - **Human Resource Officer (HR Officer)**: Can only list existing users and list a specific user.

-## Implement Role-Based Access Control with Choreo and Asgardeo
+## Implement role-based access control with Choreo and Asgardeo

 Let’s take a look at the steps to implement the scenario described above using Choreo and Asgardeo.